united-security-providers/usp-core-waap-killercoda/usp-core-waap-graphql/step1/info.md

 ### Execute a GraphQL introspection query

-The GraphQL language support a special query called [introspection](https://graphql.org/learn/introspection/) which are a special type of queries enabling one to "learn" the GraphQL API schema (and by that the underlaying data scheme).
+The GraphQL language supports a special query called [introspection](https://graphql.org/learn/introspection/) which is a special type of query enabling one to "learn" the GraphQL API schema (and by that the underlaying data scheme).
 While for developers this is a useful feature of GraphQL from a security perspective this is not ideal enabling attackers to gain knowledge about application internals.

 Go ahead and make a GraphQL introspection query against the LLDAP API: